Andrea planned her own wedding during the pandemic, which was an incredibly stressful time. She learned a few tricks along the way.

 Opt for a Smaller Wedding

 You and your partner will have to agree on the size of your wedding.
-I encourage inviting less people and having a smaller bridal party.
+I encourage inviting fewer people and having a smaller bridal party.
 The more people you invite, the more expensive everything will be.
-Also, the more people you invite will also add more stress.

 The same goes with your bridal party: the more attendants you have, the more it will cost you in terms of clothing, gifts, food, etc.